 complex playfield or rules)

-The majority of games range from several hundred to about ten thousand dollars, depending on
+The majority of games range from a few hundred to about ten thousand dollars, depending on

 the game title and its condition.
 Prices within the same game title may vary by several hundred